 In addition to NCCU and CCNE accreditation, the Nurse Midwifery MN program is fully accredited by the ACNM Accreditation Commission for Midwifery Education (formerly ACNM Division of Accreditation) through the year 2018.
 The Pediatric Nurse Practitioner MN program is certified by the Pediatric Nursing Certification Board (PNCB) through the Year 2013.

-The University of Washington School of Nursing has over 600 students, including 400 graduate students; 115 tenured faculty, research faculty and instructors; over 600 clinical faculty; and 42 adjunct and affiliate faculty.
+The University of Washington School of Nursing has over 650 students, including 400 graduate students; 128 tenured faculty, research faculty and instructors; 359 affiliate and clinical faculty; and 10 adjunct faculty.
 It has received top ranking nationwide in all surveys of schools of nursing conducted since 1984.
 This distinction is based on faculty excellence and productivity, quality of graduates, and school leadership.
 The School of Nursing is an integral part of the Warren G. Magnuson Health Sciences Center, along with the Schools of Dentistry, Medicine, Pharmacy, Public Health and Community Medicine, and Social Work and two teaching and research hospitals, the University of Washington Medical Center and Harborview Medical Center.
 The Health Sciences Library and five research and training centers and institutes (Alcoholism and Drug Abuse Institute, Center on Human Development and Disability, Center for Research in Oral Biology, Northwest Regional Primate Center, and Institute on Aging) share a vital partnership with the academic programs of the Health Sciences Center.

 SoN Certification Results